OpenFairWind/FairWindSK/README.md

 # FairWindSK
 A QT based browser designed to be a companion of the Signal K server

+# Introduction
+FairWindSK is under its IFT1 (cit.).
+I deployed a production setup and I’m using it under an OpenPlotter install.
+I updated the (very bad) README.md on https://github.com/openfairwind/FairWindSK

+Just as recap: FairWindSK is part of DYNAMO research projects (now supported by the DataX4Sea project, a research grant from NEC Laboratory of America to test its DataX framework in data crowdsourcing for coastal environmental protection).
+The final goal of all the DYNAMO projects is data crowdsourcing for coastal environment protection and weather/ocean forecasting (numerical) and prediction (AI) models.
+All results of projects funded by public institutions are open source and open data.

+Now the cool things for sailors and boaters:

+FairWindSK is a browser with steroids designed to host SK applications.
+It is written in C++ 17 and QT6.
+It runs on Mac, Linux, and raspberry Pi OS.
+Probably it works on Windows too, but I never built under this OS.
+I’d like to port it under Android and iOS QT Apps with same source approach, but for now I’m focused on stabilizing it on the already supported platforms.
+What is working: the desktop (of course a far remembrance of other similar user interface), the execution environments, the setup and the configuration of units, QT virtual keyboard, signal K paths, Applications.
+What is implemented as user interface but the business logic is still missing: autopilot bar, MOB bar, alarms bar.
+Those bars will relay on SK web apps invoking their APIs or will access directly to the Signal K APIs.
+What need to be fixed: on raspberry Pi (not on MacOS), tapping on Cancel or Save in the Settings it is rises a segmentation fault (actually it saves the settings, but then it crashes).
+The same it happens sometimes hitting Quit or Restart from the bottom of the Main settings page.
+Last words about apps: Applications are SK Web Apps hosted by the SK server, but also can be other web applications manually configured providing the url.
+Applications can be also local (as OpenCPN) characterized by a local path url with the schema file://.
+A mechanism to be back on the FairWindSK desktop after launched, for example, OpenCPN, is not available for now.

 # Compile on Raspberry Pi